devansh-kumar-jha/Blocks-and-Chains/README.md

 This is a repository talking about my first project 😊 on Blocks and Chains.
 Excited to learn more about Cryptographic Hash Functions 😊😊.

-1 - Implemented SHA256 Hash Function.
+1 - Used SHA256 Hash Function.